nearform/nscale-workshop/ex4.md

 }
 ```

-	Information for AWS is also defined but this is not relevant for now
+Information for AWS is also defined.
+This is explored in a later tutorial.

 The modules section defines the following: